 Summary: It is an ideal choice if you’re looking for a good heavy-duty bar that has a bit more flex to it.
 While I agree that the ben feature did throw me off, you might benefit from the gravity shift and end up enjoying it instead.
 Otherwise, I don’t see the point in adding the bend to a squat safety bar.

 American Barbell has always had a spot close to my heart.
 It’s one of the first barbell brands I invested in, and back then, it didn’t disappoint.
 I could say the same for their SSB.
 It features a 15.5-inch loadable sleeve length and heavy-duty build that can outlast extensive workouts, sweat, and heavy weights.
 It’s priced at just shy of $400, so it’s a bit on the expensive side, but still a good investment for beginners or intermediate lifters.

 Take a look at its best qualities:

-Powder Coated – the American Barbell Safety Squat Bar is powder-coated to ensure longevity and so you don’t have to worry about daily, weekly, and monthly maintenance to keep your bar free from rust and patina.
+Powder Coated – the American Barbell Safety Black Oxide is powder-coated to ensure longevity and so you don’t have to worry about daily, weekly, and monthly maintenance to keep your bar free from rust and patina.